KyleGobel/Jinx.Lib/Jinx.Lib/readme.md

 ##Required Keys for all Stores

+``JobTypes``

+This key is a hash of all the jobs that should be scheduled for this data store.
+An example key would look like

+``urn:Users:JobTypes`` and the hash would contain strings of some of the defined job types.

+For example the Bulk Insert to SQL Server job has an ID of  ``BulkInsertToSqlServer``, so if this store is expected to be bulk inserted into sql server, this job type would be located in the hash.

 ###Store

 Going with our above example of the *Users Store* (with a base key of ``urn:Users``) the data